 Suspect: Someone in your target market/ideal customer persona.

-Prospect: Someone who has taken action to solve a problem that you can help with.
+Prospect: Someone who has taken action to solve a problem you can help with.

 Leads: Someone with definite authority and willingness to buy.

 An Information Qualified Lead is a prospect who is at the start of their solution research process.
-Often, they’re not aware of the solutions you provide but have exchanged their personal details for your valuable content.
+They’re often unaware of the solutions you provide but have exchanged their personal details for your valuable content.

 2. MQL (Marketing Qualified Leads):